thunlp/OpenAttack/README.md

 According to the accessibility to the victim model, textual adversarial attack models can be categorized into `gradient`-based, `score`-based, `decision`-based and `blind` attack models.

+> [TAADPapers](https://github.com/thunlp/TAADpapers) is a paper list which summarizes almost all the papers concerning textual adversarial attack and defense.
+You can have a look at this list to find more attack models.

-Currently OpenAttack includes 13 typical attack models against text classification models that cover all attack types.
+Currently OpenAttack includes 13 typical attack models against text classification models that cover **all** attack types.

 Here is the list of currently involved attack models.